Garden Planning: How to Plan Your Garden

 1. Draw out the layout of your garden

-Use graph paper, google earth, and online garden planning tools (or a combination of all three) to make an aerial view of your garden beds and planting areas.
+Use graph paper, Google Earth, and online garden-planning tools (or a combination of all three) to create an aerial view of your garden beds and planting areas.

-- Diagram your garden.
-Add as much detail as you can, including your raised beds, containers, and in-ground areas.
+Diagram your garden and add as much detail as possible, including raised beds, containers, and in-ground areas.

-- Label any trellises or vertical structures.
-This will help you to know where gardening vertically is an option.
+- Label any trellises or vertical structures so you know where vertical gardening is an option.

-- Label areas by the amount of sunlight they receive (full sun, part sun, afternoon shade, etc.) This may change depending on the season and if you add shade cloth to parts of your garden in hot summer areas.
+- Label areas by the amount of sunlight they receive (full sun, part sun, afternoon shade, etc.).
+This may change depending on the season, and in hot summer areas it may change if you add shade cloth.

 - Assign each planting area a number or letter on your layout.
-This makes it easy to describe where certain crops will be planted on your Garden Planning Worksheet.
+This makes it easy to describe where crops will be planted on your Garden Planning Worksheet (get the free printable at the top of this post).

 2. Make a list of what you would like to plant

-List what you want to plant on your Garden Planning Worksheet using your local planting guide.
-(Download a free copy here).
+Use your local planting guide to list what you want to plant on your Garden Planning Worksheet (download the free printable at the top of this article).
 Complete as much information as possible.
-The more information you include helps later as you decide what to plant where.
+The more information you include now, the easier it is to decide what goes where.

-Fill in the following information for each crop you would like to add to your garden:
+Fill in the following information for each crop:

-- How many you would like to add to your garden.
+- How many you would like to plant

-- If the crop grows best vertically, will it need a trellis?
+- Whether the crop grows best vertically and needs a trellis

 3. Decide where to plant each crop

 Write the area (the number or letter you assigned to each garden area) on your Garden Planning Worksheet.
-If you are writing it out, use a pencil – this is the step that takes some work.
-As you complete this step, here are a few things to keep in mind:
+Use a pencil if you are writing it out.
+This step takes some adjusting.

 - Rotate where you plant crops each season.
-Planting crops in the same location can cause pest and disease build-up in the soil.
-Rotate where you plant legumes, root crops, fruit crops, and leaf crops from year to year.
+Planting in the same location can lead to pest and disease build-up in the soil.
+Rotate legumes, root crops, fruit crops, and leaf crops from year to year.

-- Pay attention to spacing requirements and do not over-plant.
-Adequate airflow is important for healthy plants.
+- Pay attention to spacing and avoid over-planting.
+Good airflow matters.

-- Adjust planting amounts as needed if there is not enough room or if you have extra room (every gardener’s dream!)
+- Adjust planting amounts as needed if there is not enough room or if you have extra room.

 4. Purchase seeds and transplants